 Do I know how the money I’m handing over is being spent?

 If you know the answer to that question then you are safe in the knowledge that your hard-earned money is being spent wisely.
 If you don’t know the answer to that question, you run the risk of having your family take advantage of the situation and even worse, trying to extort more and more money from you.

 Can you help with a job?

 Can you help a family member find a job rather than writing cheques every month?
 You know how that proverb goes, “Give a poor man a fish and you feed him for a day, teach him how to fish and you feed him for life”.
-Now we aren’t suggesting that you should get your 82-year-old grandfather who suffers from chronic arthritis out of bed at 6am to work a shift.
-However your 21-year-old nephew who is able but no so willing to find a job, should be a great candidate for an internship at your office.
+Now we aren’t suggesting that you should get your 82-year-old grandfather who suffers from chronic arthritis out of bed at 6 am to work a shift.
+However, your 21-year-old nephew who is able but not so willing to find a job should be a great candidate for an internship at your office.
 You get the idea, right?

 When regular cheques are being received, complacency can set in and when you are too comfortable, change is unlikely.
 If your family members are able to work, why aren’t they making an effort to find work?

 If you find yourself in the situation where you are having to contribute financially to your family’s well-being, rest assured that you are not alone.
 The truth is millions of South Africans lean on each other every day.

 Make sure you are working towards securing a financially secure future for yourself first.
 Then do whatever you can to give someone a leg up.
 Anything else would be committing financial suicide.